 It makes sense to extend the four-year benchmark as you get older.
 If I instead measured life in eight-year segments, there’s really not that much left.
 My parents turn 65 this year; this is the home stretch for them.

 I’ve said our 30s are a good age to work on accepting our parents are going to die.
 More than a few friends recently have needed to stare down this reality during close calls.
 My own dad statistically should be dead instead of group-texting pictures of him drinking IPAs in his Blink 182 shirt.

 Our 50s seem like a solid time to come to terms with our own expiration.
-It’s really not all that far off for me now.
-A couple of eight-year flashes, and I’m there.
+It's really not all that far off for me now.
+A couple of eight-year flashes, and I will be 50.
 There’s just not that much time to begin with after all.

 We were together this time for the funeral of an amazing person, husband of a dear friend from freshman year.
 It’s not my story to tell, so I’ll share what’s in public domain along with a light suggestion.
 Even for someone like me, for whom empathy doesn’t naturally sink in past a few outer layers, it’s not hard to picture yourself in this situation:

 I propose the next time you’re about to go out to eat with your partner, stay in instead and just mindfully enjoy the company.
 Donate the bill to my friend, whether it would have been Steak ’n Shake or steak and lobster.
 Maybe make some PB&J’s and wash them down with reflection and appreciation.
 It might be worth the trade one time.